-Co-founder, Board Member, Social Media and Outreach Director
+Co-founder, Vice-President, Social Media and Outreach Director

 Adair is a New York State Licensed Wildlife Rehabilitator (Class I) with Rabies Vector Species training.
 She has been volunteering her time to animal welfare causes since childhood, and she is co-author of the book Main Street Vegan.
 Adair has been working with wildlife since 2011, including employment as a wildlife rehabilitator, animal care manager, and educator at the Wild Bird Fund in New York City.
 Adair is also heavily involved in the arts and works professionally as an actress and stunt performer; she is a graduate of the Neighborhood Playhouse School of the Theatre conservatory program.